codesurfers/codesurfers.github.io/_posts/2014-07-07-k-most-frequent-lines-in-a-log-file.md

 ```
 should work just as nicely.

-We know know how to generate a list containing the lines of the
+We know how to generate a list containing the lines of the
 log-file, and how to iterate over a list.
 We need to figure out what
 to do with each line of the list.
 That's what should be in the body of
 the function argument to `List.iter`.